Posts may contain affiliate links. Read our full disclosure policy here.

 I’ve always found this soup to be incredibly comforting, even more so than chicken noodle soup.
-It can also be made with or without coconut milk, by substituting the coconut milk for more chicken broth.
-Tom Kha Gai is Thai soup with coconut milk and Tom Yum Gai is Thai Soup without the coconut milk often referred to as Sweet and Sour Soup.
+It can also be made with or without coconut milk, buy substituting the coconut milk for more chicken broth.
+Tom Kha Gai is Thai soup with coconut milk and Tom Yum Gai is Thai Soup without the coconut milk often referred to as a Thai Coconut Soup or Thai Sweet and Sour Soup.

 Thai Coconut Soup or Tom Kha Gai, is traditionally made with chicken, but you can also make this recipe with shrimp.
 If you decide to use shrimp just be sure to add the shrimp at the very end.
 Shrimp only takes about 5 – 10 minutes to cook and most shrimp already comes pre-cooked so it just needs to be reheated.
-When I cook with shrimp, I add it at the very end when I add the coconut milk.
+When I cook with shrimp at the very end when I add the coconut milk.